A Step-by-Step Guide on Choosing the Best Dog Food for Your Pooch

 Step 2: Read dog food labels (and understand proteins)

 Now that you have a general idea of your dog’s kibble needs (like puppy vs dog, large breed vs small breed), it’s time to read some labels.
-Just as you might read the label of a salad dressing or pizza crust, you should be reading dog food labels as well.
-This can seem difficult at first since dog food ingredients are nothing like human food ingredients.
+Just as you might read the label of a salad dressing or pizza crust, you should be reading dog food labels too.
+This is because they will outline any pet food warnings that you should be aware of, as well as the ingredients, which can help you to determine whether it is the best fit for your dog.
+While this can seem difficult at first, since dog food ingredients are nothing like human food ingredients, this process will soon become second nature, especially when you know what you should be looking for.

 Your best bet is to have a solid understanding on the different types of proteins found in dog foods.
 Protein is a must in a canine’s diet, but even if a dog food package claims to deliver on protein, it is your job as a pet owner to dig deeper than that.
-Choose dog foods containing high quality proteins, rather than cheap plant-based ones that contain no nutritional value.
+Choose dog foods containing high-quality proteins and a full range of nutrients, like Nutra Complete, rather than cheap plant-based ones that contain no nutritional value.

 Step 3: Decide on whether grain-free is the right choice